yixiang/executable-source-code/README.md

 ## Why do I need this?

  * You can write simple single source-file command-line tools in C/C++/Java etc. and deploy them as-is.
+You favorite language suddenly becomes a scripting language as well.
  * Or think of other innovative use of this.

 ## How does it work?